tomperrine/dns-purist/README.md

 The purpose of dns-purist is to find internal inconsistencies and missing records in multiple DNS zones, especially cases where forward and reverse records conflict or are incomplete.
+It also finds cases where CNAME records point to records that do not exist.

 It is not intended as a BIND zone file syntax checker, "named-checkconf" is a better tool for that specific case.

-Dns-purist works by loading all the named zones into single forward (A/AAAA/CNAME) and reverse (PTR) internal databases and then looking for forward/reverse inconsistencies in all the loaded information.
+Dns-purist works by loading all the named zones into three internal
+databases: forward records (A/AAAA), reverse (PTR) and CNAME, and then looking for forward/reverse inconsistencies and missing information in all the loaded information.

-All zone files are searched for all record types.
-This will catch the case where PTR records are located in a forward zone, and A/AAAA/CNAME records are included in a reverse zone.

-SOA and other tests are on the to-do list.

 DNS-purist takes multiple zones as either BIND-style zone files already downloaded from servers (via AXFR), or by doing its own AXFR for a zone.
 Doing the AXFR requires that the host running dns-purist has permission to actually do zone transfers for the indicated zones from an appropriate DNS server.

+During loading, all zones are searched for all record types.
+This will catch the case where PTR records are located in a forward zone, and A/AAAA/CNAME records are included in a reverse zone, for example.

 DNS-purist reconizes and processes file arguments based in their suffix.
 It recognizes files of forward zones, reverse zones and